ppy/osu-wiki/wiki/Registration/en.md

 ![Login section in Options panel](Login.png "Login section in Options panel")

-If this is your first time starting *osu!*, you will see this on the left side of your game's screen.
-Enter your username and password to their respective fields and log in.
+If this is your first time starting osu!, you will see this on the left side of your game's screen.
+Enter your username and password to their respective fields and sign in.

 ### User panel

 ![Example of a user panel](Userpanel.png "Example of a user panel")

 Once you have entered your username and password correctly, you will see your user panel at the top left of your screen.
-You are now logged into *osu!* and ready to play!
+You are now signed into osu! and ready to play!
 You will also see your user panel on the bottom of your song selection screen, to the right of your ``Selection Options`` button.

 ## What's next?